Razbolt/Neural-Network/README.md

 # Neural-Network
 This is coursework for INM702.
-Building Neural Network from strach with MNIST dataset
+Building Neural Network from scratch and evaluation using the MNIST dataset

--Activation functions builded
+-Activation functions built
--Forward, Backward and gradient updated builded
+-Forward, Backward and gradient updates built
-- Dropout included with some randomness
+-Dropout implemented
+-Fully parametrisable implementation of NN in a class -Optimizer
+-Evaluation of network using different network architectures and training parameters